Contents

 St. Peter's Basilica Facts

-10. Remains of Vatican Necropolis is a Few Feet Below the Basilica
+10. Remains of Vatican Necropolis are a few feet below the Basilica

 The Vatican Necropolis is directly below St. Peter's Basilica.
 With depths reaching 12 meters in some sections, the necropolis is a vast burial chamber of Popes and other significant individuals from the yesteryears.
 Excavations first took place in the mid-1940s when Pope Pius XII ordered a team to locate the tomb of St. Peter.
 Some of these burial grounds date back to the third century.